Norway government collapses over IS spouse repatriation spat | DW | 20.01.2020

 Finance Minister Siv Jensen announced the move at a press conference, saying that it had become too difficult to get enough of her populist party's policies through government.

-"I brought us into government, and I'm now bringing the party out," Jensen told a news conference.
+"I brought us into government, and I'm now taking the party out," Jensen told a news conference.

 The move means that Conservative Prime Minister Erna Solberg no longer has a parliamentary majority.